Hawaiian Islands Tour

 We were going to visit the USS Arizona Memorial, and had tickets for a 9:15 entrance, so we had an hour to wander around the grounds of the Pearl Harbor Memorial.

 The Submarine USS Bowfin is anchored at the Memorial.
 The Bowfin was launched on December 7, 1942, one year after the attack on Pearl Harbor.
+The US had 263 submarines in WWII (at least, that's how many went on at least one war patrol).

 They had a special rate for veterans (with ID) so I was able to save a few dollars on the entry fee.
 I took a lot of pictures inside the sub but I won't bore you with them all.
 Here's a view towards the forward torpedo tubes.
 You can see the tips of four torpedoes at the sides of the picture.
 I'm quite sure all that brass wasn't kept so shiny during the war patrols.
 Even the noses of the torpedoes!